CandlePlatforms/devdocs/docs/develop/ethereum-polygon/matic-js/pos/erc721/withdraw-start-with-meta-data.md

 id: withdraw-start-with-meta-data
 title: withdrawStartWithMetaData
 keywords:
-- 'pos client, erc721, withdrawStartWithMetaData, polygon, sdk'
+- 'pos client, erc721, withdrawStartWithMetaData, candle, sdk'
 description: 'withdrawStartWithMetaData method can be used to initiate the withdraw process.'
 ---

-`withdrawStartWithMetaData` method can be used to initiate the withdraw process which will burn the specified token on polygon chain.
+`withdrawStartWithMetaData` method can be used to initiate the withdraw process which will burn the specified token on candle chain.
 Under the hood it calls `withdrawWithMetadata` method on token contract.

 ```